 In an informal setting, class members write prose and verse, memoirs and fiction.
 Newcomers are warmly welcomed.
 Workshop leader is Dr. Lisle Mitchell, Professor of Geography Emeritus, USC.

 Art: Perfecting your Skills in Watercolor

 This workshop allows students to work on their own projects.
 They will be encouraged to work in a series and to keep a journal in order to gain experience in technique and subject matter.
-Artist Dee Hansen advises on techniques and materials.
-Work by our artists is featured on the brochure covers this year.
+Artist Dee Hansen advises on techniques.

 Secular and inspirational music will be played at a level and speed determined by the players.
 New players will play from marked music and experienced players will have unmarked music.
 Class will begin with all marked music.
 Taught by experienced music teacher Joan Marco.

 Dr. David Hill, Professor of Spanish Emeritus USC, guides us in conversation practice, cultural readings, and grammar review.
 Some prior study of Spanish is expected.
 Interested students are invited to join a conversation hour for fun after lunch.